Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 1. Begging and Pleading

-If you haven't done this already, you probably feel compelled to send her emotional text messages, begging and pleading for another chance.
+If you haven't done this already, you probably feel compelled to send her emotional text messages begging for another chance.
 It's normal to feel the urge to try and repair the situation, but crying and begging after being dumped won't help, especially if you treated her badly in the relationship.
-She's made her decision.
+She's made her decision, accept it.

 2. Grand Gestures

 Don't send her a hand written letter, a long email, or a gift.
+Resist the urge to do a grand gesture.
 She'll be annoyed and stressed by your needy behavior and ignore you, which will only make matters worse for you.
 She's pulled away from you for a reason and the best thing to do is to leave her alone.
-The grand gesture doesn't work.

 3. Angry Text Messages and Phone Calls

 My friend told me once, "nothing good happens when you're angry", and it's true.
-You're surely feeling angry and disappointed about the breakup, and maybe things got ugly at the end, but it's best to stay calm and not lash out with angry text messages and phone calls.
-You'll probably end up saying something you regret.
+You're surely feeling angry and disappointed about the breakup, and maybe things got ugly at the end, but it's best to stay calm and avoid sending a slew of angry text messages.
+You'll probably end up saying something you regret in the end.

 4. Avoid Drinking Alcohol